-Prentice Hall New Jersey Algebra 2 Holt McDougal Explorations in CORE MATH Algebra 2 Workbook

-Writing/Open Ended questions:Students will engage in Cornell Note taking part of which is summarizing the day's lesson.Students can explain how knowing the asymptotes of a translation of $y = \frac{k}{x}$ can help graph the function.Students can describe the conditions that will produce a rational function with a graph that has no vertical asymptotes.Students can explain how they can tell whether a rational expression is in simplest form.Students can explain how factoring is used when adding or subtracting rational expressions.Students can write and solve a problem that can be modeled by a rational equation.
+Students will engage in note taking part of which is summarizing the day's lesson.

+Students can explain how knowing the asymptotes of a translation of $y = \frac{k}{r}$ can help graph the function.

+Students can describe the conditions that will produce a rational function with a graph that has no vertical asymptotes.

+Students can explain how they can tell whether a rational expression is in simplest form.

+Students can explain how factoring is used when adding or subtracting rational expressions.

+Students can write and solve a problem that can be modeled by a rational equation.